eme20003/cse210-Team07/README.md

 Heidi Wiseman
-I'm from Bountiful Utah.
-I like to read.
+I'm from Utah and I like to be outside.